describo/describo.github.io/src/docs/guide/tutorials/transcribing-content.md

 :::

-In the following two images, the control `Extract text using OCR` is pressed and after a few moments, the text is written into the transcription editor.
+In the following two images, the control `Extract text` is pressed and after a few moments, the text is written into the transcription editor.

 <ImageComponent src="/images/tutorial-transcribing-content/transcribe3.png"></ImageComponent>
 <ImageComponent src="/images/tutorial-transcribing-content/transcribe4.png"></ImageComponent>